Website Screen Capturer – Save full-page screenshots with just a URL

-Enter a URL to capture the entire webpage and save it as an image.
+Enter a URL and capture the entire webpage automatically, saving it as a high-resolution image.

 0 / 1 URLs